sabyasachis/academic-kickstart/content/home/research_experience.md

   date_start = "2015-08-01"
   date_end = "2014-07-30"
   description = """

-  I worked on extracting semantic context in CNNs with [R. Venkatesh  Babu](http://cds.iisc.ac.in/faculty/venky/) and [Partha Pratim Talukdar](http://talukdar.net/), built a hybrid parallel implementation of OpenMP and CUDA for Travelling Salesman Problem with [Sathish S. Vadhiyar](http://cds.iisc.ac.in/faculty/vss/) and worked on optimal diet problem project with [Phaneendra K. Yalavarthy](http://cds.iisc.ac.in/faculty/yalavarthy/).
+  - Worked on extracting semantic context in CNNs with [Prof. R. Venkatesh Babu](http://cds.iisc.ac.in/faculty/venky/) and [Prof. Partha Pratim Talukdar](http://talukdar.net/).
+  - Built a hybrid parallel implementation of OpenMP and CUDA for Travelling Salesman Problem with [Prof. Sathish S. Vadhiyar](http://cds.iisc.ac.in/faculty/vss/).
+  - Worked on an optimal diet problem project with [Prof. Phaneendra K. Yalavarthy](http://cds.iisc.ac.in/faculty/yalavarthy/).
   """
 #  * Visualized CNN space of images and Tested effect of non-linearity of CNNs using confusion matrix
 #  * Generate a hierarchical clustering of object classes based on visual similarity.